mavlink/MAVSDK-docs/en/cpp/examples/autopilot_server.md

 ## How it works

-By creating two MAVSDK instances on seperate threads, configuring them and then using different plugins on each, we are able to create a full MAVLink system (GCS <-> Vehicle) in one program.
+By creating two MAVSDK instances on separate threads, configuring them and then using different plugins on each, we are able to create a full MAVLink system (GCS <-> Vehicle) in one program.

 Each plugin (and it's respective server plugin) implements a particular MAVLink service.
-By utilising the server plugins and client plugins we are able to create a full MAVLink system, without the need for a seperate external autopilot.
+By utilising the server plugins and client plugins we are able to create a full MAVLink system, without the need for a separate external autopilot.

 ## Source code {#source_code}